You can call me retarded. I prefer inappropriate. I feel I am working my way up from odd ball.

 The center of our base activity was the swim team, which may seem strange for Alaska.
 Leaving the gym, our hair would instantly freeze as we whipped it up in the forty below wind chill factor – my first spiked hairdo.
 Since it was a co-ed sport, there was the girls’ locker room and shower to streak.
 What was cool about swimming were the high schoolers and even enlisted personnel working out with us.
 We considered we were hanging out with them.
 They were minimally cool to us.
 One high schooler, Rex, was exceptionally well endowed, 13-year-old penis envy.
 Josh, with long blond hair and granny glasses, was a dead ringer for John Lennon.
 Sam was our fashion guru when he started wearing boxers and announced that girls found it much sexier than the white briefs we all wore.
 Unable to verify the validity of this wisdom, we unanimously agreed this type of personal decision could wait until high school.
 Group think ruled in junior high.

 The scandal of the year unfolded around Rex, who got involved in dope and sex with a team mom.
-Being the height of the Vietnam War, Glenda’s husband was off fighting as an Air Policeman, while she was fucking one of Rex’s 16 year old friends, John.
+Being the height of the Vietnam War, Glenda’s husband was in Vietnam, fighting as an Air Policeman, while she was fucking John, one of Rex’s 16 year old friends.
 When hubby cop came back on mid-tour leave, she told him John was their live-in foster son.
 Needless to say, John was out the door.
 Then there was nowhere for the gang to hang out and smoke dope.
 John returned the day hubby flew back to Vietnam.
-Unfortunately Mommy OD’d on her young son’s medication.
-Hubby returned and Mommy was on the locked sixth floor ward of the base hospital.
-End of story, the family was off, minus the foster son, to Alabama, where wives don’t fuck sixteen year old hippies.
+Unfortunately Mommy OD’d on her young son’s epilepsy medication.
+Hubby returned.
+Mommy was on the locked sixth floor ward of the base hospital.
+End of story: the family was off, minus the foster son, to Alabama, where wives don’t fuck sixteen year old hippies.
 Rex regaled us over several months with the unfolding soap opera, the sordid details getting better and better.
-Eventually the pot smoking got him kicked out of his parents’ quarters, and Rex headed off to the counterculture frontier.
+Eventually the pot smoking got him kicked out of his parents’ quarters.
+Rex headed off to the counterculture frontier.

 It was a totally sporting life.
-Most families had canoes and Winnebago’s for these trips, not mine.
-We spent our leave visiting relatives in the lower forty-eight states.
+Most families had canoes and Winnebago’s for these trips.
+Not mine.
+We used our leave visiting relatives in the lower forty-eight states.
 Having spent all our money on airfare, there wasn’t much excitement other than hanging out with my cousins in a country town.
 I claimed to be a great North Woodsman.
 My cousins took me to shoot rats at the local town dump.
 The rats scurried about as bulldozers moved the trash.
 My biggest trophy kill was a rat charging right at me, which I shot from about four feet; it slithered away.

 I made friends at the mall with a high schooler from town we called Big John, there being so many Johns.
-He asked me if I wanted to spend the night at his house and smoke pot, so I stayed over one weekend.
+I stayed over one weekend after he asked me to spend the night at his house and smoke pot.
 I got so wasted I had to go outside.
-It was a crisp winter night with Northern Lights glowing on the horizon and stars so clear they started to spin in my head.
+It was a crisp winter night with Northern Lights glowing on the horizon.
+The stars seemed so clear they started to spin in my head.
 I ended up throwing up.
 Big Jon was cool about it.
 We ended up falling asleep listening to Black Sabbath, over and over on his turntable.

 Later I wondered if he was a devil worshiper.
-It felt nice to sleep with him, even though there were two beds in his room.
+It didn’t seem odd to sleep with him, just a kid’s sleepover.
 My buddies didn’t know about pot.
 The heaviest experience was camping in Palmer the last summer.
 We got someone to buy us vodka.
 This time everyone but me threw up .
 My orange tent still smells like puke.
 Before we got so wasted, we sat around the campfire telling stories, the “Stand by Me” gang of 1973.

 It was the summer before starting tenth grade and high school.
-But the Vietnam War was over, most of us were transferring out that year, and we’d never be together again.
-We would start high school on our own, in new places.
+The Vietnam War was over.
+Most of us were transferring out that year.
+We’d never be together again, starting high school on our own, in new places.
 Being military brats, this wasn’t the first time.
 My dad was retiring and had taken a job in Miami.
 Mom said we’d be warm for once.
 Funny though, I never found it cold in Alaska.